agileware/civicrm-end-user-guide/docs/searching/searchkit/what-is-searchkit.md

 ## About

-SearchKit is a powerful search query builder with extensive options for display results.
-It is appropriate for site builders, power users and developers but not so much for non-technical staff working at non-profits.
+SearchKit is a powerful search query builder with extensive options for displaying results.
+It is appropriate for site builders, power users and developers but less so for non-technical staff working at non-profits.

 SearchKit searches can: